Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the role of intention to create legal relations in contract formation.
-This includes knowing the legal presumptions for different types of agreements, how those presumptions can be rebutted, and how courts objectively assess intention.
-Focus your revision on:
+For SQE1, you are required to understand the role of intention to create legal relations in contract formation, including the legal presumptions for different types of agreements, how those presumptions can be rebutted, and how courts objectively assess intention, with a focus on the following syllabus points:

 • The requirement of intention to create legal relations as an element of contract formation.